-The Black Lake Project ("Black Lake"), located in the northern Athabasca Basin, is a joint venture with the Company holding an 89.99% interest and AREVA holding a 10.01% interest as at December 31, 2013, and the Company holding an 89.97% interest and AREVA holding a 10.03% interest as at December 31, 2012.
+The Black Lake Project ("Black Lake"), located in the northern Athabasca Basin, is a joint venture with the Company holding a 90.69% interest (December 31, 2013 - 89.99%) and AREVA holding a 9.31% interest (December 31, 2013 - 10.01%) as at December 31, 2014.

 On December 24, 2013, the Company placed a cash deposit of \$43,344 with the Saskatchewan Ministry of the Economy to maintain a mineral claim for Black Lake that would have otherwise lapsed in January 2014.
 This cash deposit maintains the claim in good standing for a period of one year to January 2015 and is refundable to the Company upon completion of exploration work equal to the amount of the deposit plus the annual work assessment required to maintain the claim.
+As at December 31, 2014, sufficient work has been completed to ensure the deposit will be refunded upon filing of the necessary technical information.
+Subsequent to year end, the cash deposit was refunded to the Company.